barnwell/wwebjs-api/README.md

 ## Documentation

-API documentation can be found in the [`swagger.json`](https://raw.githubusercontent.com/avoylenko/wwebjs-api/main/swagger.json) file.
-See this file directly into [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/avoylenko/wwebjs-api/main/swagger.json) or any other OpenAPI-compatible tool to view and interact with the API documentation.
+API documentation can be found in the [`swagger.json`](swagger.json) file.
+You can view it in [Swagger Editor](https://editor.swagger.io/) or any other OpenAPI-compatible tool to view and interact with the API documentation.

 This documentation is straightforward if you are familiar with whatsapp-web.js library (https://docs.wwebjs.dev/) If you are still confused - open an issue and I'll improve it.